Wichita County, Texas: Government and infrastructure

 The sheriff of Wichita County is David Duke.
 He first took office on January 1, 2009.

 Politics

 Wichita County is represented in the Texas House of Representatives by the Republican James Frank, a businessman from Wichita Falls.
 Wichita County has about 77% of the population of Texas' 69th state house district, 18% of the population of the 13th US congressional district, and 15% of the population of the 30th state senate district.

+Wichita County is located within District 69 of the Texas House of Representatives.
+Wichita County contains parts of District 28 and parts of District 30 for representation in the Texas Senate.

 Presidential elections

 Wichita County has consistently voted for the Republican Party in presidential elections since 1980.

 In 2008, Wichita County cast the majority of its votes for Republican John McCain; he won 31,673 votes (69%).
 Democrat Barack Obama received 13,828 votes (30%).
 Other candidates received 1% of the vote.
 In 2004, Republican George W. Bush did better than John McCain and won 71% of the vote and 32,472 votes.
 Democrat John F. Kerry won 28% of the vote and 12,819 votes.